enterspeedhq/enterspeed-docs/docs/integrations/clerk.md

 # Clerk.io

 :::info
 We are currently working on a UI for Destinations.
-This means that soon you will be able to setup Clerk.io directly from the Enterspeed APP.
+This means that you'll soon be able to setup Clerk.io directly from the Enterspeed APP yourself.
+But note, the Clerk.io destination itself is fully ready for production.

-For now, contact us if want to get started.
+For now, contact us if you want to get started.
 :::

 The Enterspeed Clerk.io integration uses the [destinations field](../reference/fields.md#destinations) to send data from views directly to a configured Clerk.io store.
 This means that you can decide on the schema level which views you want to send to Clerk.io.